 35. Learn how to shoot a bow and arrow at Dossey Creek Archery.
 Classes start at $15!
 Learn a new hobby or skill.

-36. Go watch some live music just about anywhere in Lakeland any night of the week.
+36. Go watch some live music or a live show just about anywhere in Lakeland any night of the week.
 Don’t know where to start?
-Check out our live music calendar to get some ideas on where to go and who to see.
-Some popular spots include Among Friends Music, Fresco’s, and Red Door.
+Check out our live music calendar or LKLD Live to get some ideas on where to go and who to see, like the classic Swan City Improv group.
+Some popular spots include Among Friends Music, Fresco’s, and Red Door

 38. Enjoy all of the annual events Lakeland has to offer like the Hispanic Festival in October, the Christmas Parade every December, Sun N Fun every April, Mayfaire every May, Red White & Kaboom every July, and Zombiefest and Pig Fest each January.
 There’s always fun, food and games at all of the events.